henkvancann/FNcompGordian/Legend.md

 #### Coordinator to be trusted
 Do we need to trust a centralised authority like coordinator somewhere in the process of starting, using or quitting the service of the wallet?

+#### Devices
+The availability on distinctive devices and operating systems

 #### Bitcoin Core Node
 Which bitcoin Core node on your own system will be installed and used?
 Either a DIY installed node, Nodl, Raspiblitz, Embassy, MyNode or via Electrum Personal Server (or similar).